wp-plugins/post-index/readme.txt

 ***

-This plugin summarises all found blog posts added to a specific category and lists them alphabetically.
+This plugin summarises all found blog posts added to a specific category and lists them alphabetically or grouped by the used subcategory.
 Additional custom fields could be used to display links to other pages or additional information to a post.

 What comes next?